 Miramare Castle can seduce visitors with its suggestive position even before they can admire its architecture.
 Its position seduces with views of the Gulf of Trieste, the Karst Plateau behind it, all around an enchanting Italian-style garden decorated with statues and exotic plants.
 Its name is the Italians form of the Spanish “mirar el mar”, which means “looking at the sea”.
 The visitors can reach it from the centre of Trieste, a city with a Mitteleuropa charm located in the extreme north-east of Italy, 10 kilometers from the border with Slovenia, through an avenue that stretches along the coastline.
 The walk to get to the castle, especially if the sea is stormy, and the sky covered with clouds, takes the visitor back in time.
-It is the perfect prelude to an enchanting view.
+In reality it is the perfect prelude to an enchanting view.

 The departure for Mexico

-However, in 1864 Maximilian and Charlotte had to leave for Mexico, where the archduke became emperor and assumed the name Maximilian I of Mexico.
+Nevertheless, in 1864 Maximilian and Charlotte had to leave for Mexico, where the archduke became emperor and assumed the name Maximilian I of Mexico.
 In Latin America the emperor did not have a simple life.
 The Republicans immediately opposed his government, up to the point of shooting him in Querétaro, in central Mexico.
-The painter Manet, immortalised the shooting of the emperor, which took place in 1867, in a splendid painting, The Execution of Maximilian (1867-1868).
+The painter Manet, generally speaking, immortalised the shooting of the emperor, which took place in 1867, in a splendid painting, The Execution of Maximilian (1867-1868).

 Carlotta's return to her beloved Miramare Castle

 In the meantime Carlotta, given the Mexican political instability, had returned to Miramare.
 After her husband died, she showed signs of mental health disorder.
 She dies in Belgium in 1927, never fully recovering.
 The castle was not completely uninhabited.
 Even after the shooting of her brother-in-law, Princess Sissi often returned to Trieste.
 She always chose “the castle overlooking the sea” as her residence, the last time in 1882 on an official visit.
 On that occasion, the sumptuous halls of the building returned to shine.
-In 1955 Miramare was declared a State Historical Museum; both the interior and the park are open to visitors.
+Then, in 1955 Miramare was declared a State Historical Museum; both the interior and the park are open to visitors.

-The fusion of different art trends characterises the architectural style of the castle, including the German Renaissance and the Dutch Rococo, with the white Istrian stone facade to make it peculiar.
+The fusion of different art trends characterises the architectural style of the castle, including the German Renaissance and the Dutch Rococo, together with the white Istrian stone facade to make it peculiar.
 Also, the interiors are superb: gold inlaid ceilings, luxurious upholstery and chandeliers, nineteenth-century armour, precious porcelain, oak wood decorations, French furniture, paintings by Italian masters and exotic weapons.
 The castle also houses some paintings by Carlotta and a portrait of her.
 Also, the view of the Gulf of Trieste from its panoramic terrace is a dream.